County looks to weather impact from COVID-19 case surge

 “As we’re tracking it through the school system where we were really watching what was occurring last week, we’re seeing a full COVID bloom now,” Wilson County Schools Director Donna Wright said.
 “It’s impacting our staff, primarily.
 We’re maintaining student attendance but we’re really struggling as far as being able to staff our schools.”

-Wright said the plan is to try and make it to Thanksgiving break so employees can focus on sanitizing the schools, and keep parents and students aware of the situation as they return.
+Wright said the plan is to try and make it through Thanksgiving break so employees can focus on sanitizing the schools, and keep parents and students aware of the situation as they return.

 The district will have another project to work on after commissioners approved $423,000 for roof repair at Mt.
 Juliet Middle School’s gymnasium.